erickrayas1358/erickrayas1358/README.md

 ## Hi there 👋

-To run this project from scratch I created mutiple coding files on my repositoyy
+To run this project from scratch I created multiple coding/mark up languages files on my repository.
+They are index.html, script.js and styles.css.
+I also added Professional photo.png to upload with the html file for my professional photo on the website.